 — Luke 13:6-9 NLT

-At the end of Luke 12, Jesus reminded his disciples to be ready always and live with a sense of urgency about his return.
-In the first part of chapter 13, Jesus called on people to repent.
+In the previous chapter, Jesus reminded his disciples to be ready always and live with a sense of urgency about his return.
+In the previous part of this chapter, Jesus called on people to repent.
 Now, in today's verses, Jesus is basically reminding us that we are on borrowed time.
 We need to repent now.
 We've been extended a season of grace to become fruitful, so we've got to be fruitful.
 No more playing around with religion.
 No more hypocrisy.
 No more religious talk without spiritual commitment and spiritual living.
 It's put up or shut up time.
 It's time to be fruitful.

 Holy and righteous Father, I know that now is the time you want me to be fruitful and that you want me to live for you with passion today and every day.
 Help me overcome my religious procrastination.
 Bless me as I seek to lay aside my fears and inhibitions about following you.
 Empower me to live with holiness, urgency, and a sense of joyous expectation.
 In Jesus' name.
 Amen.